 This will help you decide if you are financially ready to retire.
 Take a look at both your Rockwell Automation retirement income sources and those available outside of Rockwell Automation.
 These may include savings accounts, IRAs, retirement benefits from former employers and Social Security (if eligible).
 At any time, you can get an idea of your Rockwell Automation retirement income sources.
 Here’s how:

-- Pension Plan: Use the Pension Calculator on Your Benefits™ to get an estimate of your benefit from the Pension Plan.
+- Pension Plan: If your original date of hire with Rockwell Automation was prior to July 2010 and you have not yet received your pension benefit, use the Pension Calculator on Your Benefits™ to get an estimate of your benefit from the Pension Plan.
 You can model many retirement date scenarios, including various assumptions regarding last day worked, pay and benefit payment start date, and compare your saved versions.
 You can also get help and request an estimate by calling the RASC and saying “pension” or “retirement” when prompted.

 - Retirement Savings Plan: Check your account balance by going online to NetBenefits at 401k.com, the Retirement Savings Plan’s website through Fidelity.
 You also can call the Rockwell Automation Service Center at Fidelity to ask questions and get information.

 Some expenses will likely go down after you retire, such as clothing or restaurant meals.
 Others might increase, such as hobbies, travel and health care expenses.
 That’s why it’s important to have a budget so that you’ll know if your retirement income sources will be enough to cover your anticipated expenses.
 There are a number of helpful budget planning resources online.
 These resources can help you identify the types of anticipated expenses that should be included, such as retiree health care coverage costs.
 You can find these resources online using your preferred search engine and searching these terms: “retirement,” “planning” and “budget”.